RscMedia/craft-vite-deploy/README.md

 `npm i`

-**Make sure you update the Vite settings in the .env file - using the .env.example.dev as a guide.**

 ## Create your local database and then run...

 `php craft setup`

-Add all the details you require:
+Add all the details you require.

+**Make sure you update the Vite settings in the .env file - using the .env.example.dev as a guide.**

 After that has finished run: